mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/docathon-2021.md

 # Documentation Hackathon 2021

 The first Mattermost Docathon is being held from July 26th to August 6th 2021.
+Take a look at our [blog post](https://mattermost.com/blog/docathon-2021/) if you haven't already.

 ## What is a Docathon?